 - Student achievement levels lagged, according to a McKinsey article on learning loss—and this impact was magnified for students of color.

-District leaders have endeavored to address these challenges, though some systemic issues linger.
+District and school leaders have endeavored to address these challenges, though some systemic issues linger.
 Still, much has improved since the early days of stopgap learning solutions and adjusting to the education sphere’s new normal.
 However, one particular issue is more pressing than ever in the journey toward ensuring happier, healthier educators and more effective classrooms: teacher burnout.